stuartduff/woocommerce-dynamic-pricing-table/README.md

 For this extension to function [WooCommerce](https://www.woothemes.com/woocommerce/) and the [WooCommerce Dynamic Pricing](https://www.woothemes.com/products/dynamic-pricing/) extension must be installed and activated on your WordPress site.

+## FAQ

+> What type of discounts does the extension display.

+The extension will display [Advanced Product Discounts](https://docs.woothemes.com/document/woocommerce-dynamic-pricing/#section-7) on products that have bulk or special offer discounts applied.

+> Are there any limitations to how many product tables will display on an individual product.

+Yes, only a single product table will display on any one individual product and if you have more than one advanced product discount on a single product the table will be disabled.

 ## Changelog

 **1.0.0 - 20/06/16**